node-llm/node-llm/docs/core_features/multimodal.md

 ## Automatic Type Detection

-You don't need to specify the file type; `node-llm` infers it from the extension.
+You don't need to specify the file type; `NodeLLM` infers it from the extension.

 ```ts
 // Mix and match types